GypsyDangerous/Cobalt-BASIC/README.md

         - Contains a single method called `string_with_arrows` for inserting `^` characters where an error appears in my programming language

 ## Installation
-Since this project simply contains python files and doesn't use any modules that don't come with python all you need to down is clone this repo, Open a terminal/shell in that directory and run the `main.py` file to start it.
+Currently this project can be run from any python environmment with no special installations, all you need to is
+- clone this repo
+- cd into the directory for the repo
+- run `main.py` from your preffered python executor

 ## Todo list
 - [ ] add functions